 In the Caribbean, fry bake or fried bake is a deep fried dough that puffs up when frying, making it perfect for sandwiches, especially for breakfast or at the beach.
 The dough is often circular but can be cut into triangles as well.
 Buljol, fried shark, fried kingfish, shrimp and lots of veggies and sauces are great fillings for the bake.

-For this recipe, I use two raising agents: yeast and baking powder.
-These make the Trini fry bakes lighter and fluffier but you can use one instead of both.
+In this recipe, I use 2 raising agents to achieve that puffiness – yeast and baking powder.
+These make the fry bakes lighter and fluffier but, if you prefer, you can use one instead of both.

 Ingredients for fry bake

 - flour: all purpose flour works best here but you can try mixing with whole wheat for more fiber.

 - baking powder: I prefer using aluminum free baking powder for all my recipes.
 The baking powder reacts with water and heat to produce gases which cause the bake to puff up and create that wonderful pocket for your favorite fillings.
 You can use baking powder alone in this recipe if you like.